The-Readers-Collective/bookmarked-api/README.md

 ```

 ### View Books Bookmarked by User
-Lets you delete the relationship between a user and their book
+Lets you view all books bookmarked by user
 <b>Example Query:</b>
 ```json
 query {